mcohen01/node-quickbooks/README.md

 <a name="getSalesReceipt" />
 #### getSalesReceipt(id, callback)

-Retrieves the SalesReceipt from Quickbooks
+Retrieves the SalesReceipt from QuickBooks

 __Arguments__